 Encourage a Healthful Diet

 The number one cause of cavities in children is poor diet.
 Even though baby teeth eventually fall out, children can still damage their teeth by eating foods with lots of sugar and citric acid.
-There are several tips you can keep in mind to prevent cavities and protect your child’s teeth.

 - Crunchy fruits and vegetables help to clean the teeth by scraping away built-up plaque.